pauise/pub/cert/aws/PAS-C01 SAP Specialty/practice-exam-1.md

 </details>

+## Question 6##
-6. A company’s SAP basis team is responsible for database backups in Amazon S3.
+A company’s SAP basis team is responsible for database backups in Amazon S3.
 The company frequently needs to restore the last 3 months of backups into the pre-production SAP system to perform tests and analyze performance.
 Previously, an employee accidentally deleted backup files from the S3 bucket.
 The SAP basis team wants to prevent accidental deletion of backup files in the future.
 Which solution will meet these requirements?

  - A. Create a new resource-based policy that prevents deletion of the S3 bucket.